 9. Add Vertical Shoe Storage

 The worst part about having a small entryway is not having space for all your shoes.
-IKEA’s shoe cabinets from HEMNES and TRONES are ultra slim, so they take less room than most shoe racks.
+IKEA’s shoe cabinets (HEMNES and TRONES) are ultra slim, so they take less room than most shoe racks.
 The cabinets tilt open so you can tuck your shoes neatly away and out of sight, yet still handy when you need them.
-Bonus: There’s enough area on the top for keeping small items like your keys, wallet, and phone close at hand.
+(Bonus: There’s enough area on the top for keeping small items like your keys, wallet, and phone close at hand.)

 10. Convert a Shelf into a Closet

-If you need more space to hang your clothes (and who doesn’t?!), mount one of the EKBY HEMNES shelves to your wall, then add a metal rail from one of the IKEA hanging systems like FINTORP.
+If you need more space to hang your clothes (and who doesn’t?!), mount one of the BERGSHULT / SANDSHULT shelves to your wall, then add a metal rail from one of the IKEA hanging systems like MULIG.
 It gives you a bit more real estate for hanging clothes, plus you can still use the shelf space for folded tops and sweaters, hats, and accessories.

 While living in a small space often requires streamlining your stuff, it can be fun to get creative with your storage solutions.
-We hope these hacks help you make the most of your floor space and maximize your small home with just a few tools, DIY ideas, and IKEA basics.
+We hope these hacks help you make the most of your limited square footage and maximize your small home with just a few tools, DIY ideas, and IKEA basics.
 In addition to these hacks, you can always take a walk through the IKEA showroom to get more inspiration.
 Just remember, you don’t have to use something exactly the way it’s intended.
 Hang it up, turn it on its side, or pair it with another piece.
 Have fun!